peetkes/keda-demo/readme.md

 ### Install the broker
 Make sure to get a local copy of the values.yaml from here: https://github.com/SolaceDev/pubsubplus-kubernetes-helm-quickstart/blob/master/pubsubplus/values.yaml if you are on a Mac and save it as `values-mac.yaml`
-Adjust the section for port 55555 on lines 161 - 164 as below:
+Adjust the section for port 55555 on lines 161 - 164 as below when you are a Mac user.
+All other users can leave the servicePort as is.
 ```
       - servicePort: 55554
         containerPort: 55555